turingschool/mod-0-project-fe/section3/reflection.md

 ## Section 3 Reflection

-1. In Section 3, we removed even more supports and pushed you to learn a bit more independently, read throught technical documentation, and use your resources more.
+1. In Section 3, we removed even more supports and pushed you to learn a bit more independently, read through technical documentation, and use your resources more.
 How did that feel?

 1. Think of a web or mobile application you use regularly.
 Where is an example of a place that the developers probably use Arrays?
 Explain.